In situ subwavelength microscopy of ultracold atoms using dressed excited states: Introduction

-In this work, we demonstrate a novel method based on dressed state engineering which is well adapted to multi-level systems.
-A strong light shift is generated by a spatially varying profile of intensity whom radiation frequency is tuned close to an atomic transition between two excited states of $^{87}$Rb at 1529 nm.
-In section \ref{sec:methods}, we detail the dressing method and model it using a three-level system (3LS) configuration for which we derive the expected scaling of the spatial resolution.
-In section \ref{subsec:apparatus}, we present the main characteristics of the experimental system.
-Then, in section \ref{sec:ho_cloud}, using a calibrated in situ absorption imaging, we measure the spatial resolution as a function of the light shift gradient and demonstrate that the resolution can easily be tuned well below the diffraction limit in good agreement with the model.
-Finally, in section \ref{sec:1Dlatt_cloud}, we use the method to prepare and test the subwavelength imaging resolution on the narrowest atomic density we could prepare via the adiabatic loading of a Bose-Einstein Condensate in the first band of a tightly confined lattice.
+{In this work, we both demonstrate and characterize a novel subwavelength imaging method and present a general theoretical formalism based on a Schr\"{o}dinger equation with dissipation to describe the system dynamics.
+The formalism allows us to show that subwavelength control can be reached both in the strong and weak imaging limits, which respectively correspond to a diabatic and adiabatic evolution of the system.
+While only the first has been studied in \cite{McDonald2019,Subhankar2019}, we show that the second achieves similar performances with reduced timing constraints.
+The formalism additionally allows us to define the validity ranges of the two imaging regimes.
+The novel demonstrated method relies on an incoherent transfer of subwavelength slices of atoms from a dark to a bright state.
+The method is based on dressed state engineering which is well adapted to multi-level systems and that has been theoretically investigated for near-field traps \cite{Bellouvet2018}: a strong light shift is generated by a spatially varying profile of optical intensity {whose} radiation frequency is tuned close to an atomic transition between two excited states of $^{87}$Rb at 1529 nm.
+First, in section \ref{sec:methods}, we present the dressing method, modeled by a three-level system and provide a theoretical formalism that describes the system dynamics during imaging.
+Validity criteria for the two opposite imaging strength regimes are derived as well as their expected performance.
+Experimental results are presented in section \ref{sec:results}.
+In \ref{subsec:apparatus}, we present the main characteristics of the cold atom apparatus described in more detail in \cite{Veyron2022prr}.
+Then, in section \ref{sec:ho_cloud}, in the strong imaging regime, we measure the spatial resolution as a function of the light shift gradient and demonstrate that the resolution can easily be tuned well below the diffraction limit in good agreement with the model.
+Finally, in section \ref{sec:1Dlatt_cloud}, in the weak imaging regime, we prepare and test the subwavelength resolution on the narrowest atomic density we could prepare via the adiabatic loading of a Bose-Einstein Condensate in the first band of a tightly confined lattice.}